 Prior to Gasiciel’s catch, the smallmouth bass state record had stood since 1906.
 That fish was a 9.25-pound, 27.25-inch fish from Long Lake in Cheboygan County.

 “In just the last four years, anglers have caught a total of 16 state-record fish, a remarkable number of big fish in a relatively short time,” said Jim Dexter, chief of the DNR Fisheries Division.
 “This is just more evidence that Michigan is home to a healthy, robust fishery—a resource and sporting opportunity that continues to draw people from all over.”

 Kraemer, the new smallmouth bass state record-holder, agreed.

 “I keep coming back to Michigan for a lot of reasons,” he said.
 “The weather, the clear, cold water, good fishing…it’s just nice up here.”

-State records are recognized by weight only.
-To qualify for a state record, fish must exceed the current listed state-record weight, and a DNR fisheries biologist must verify identification.
+Michigan fishing state records are recognized by weight only.
+To qualify for a state record, fish must exceed the current listed state-record weight and identification must be verified by a DNR fisheries biologist.